Classification of critically fixed anti-Thurston maps: Applications and Examples

-Throughout this section, Tischler graphs and Tischler trees have been drawn to realize all possible symmetries.
-In particular, if possible they have been drawn $\R$-symmetrically, which means that the corresponding anti-polynomial or anti-rational maps can be chosen to have real coefficients.
-If furthermore all vertices can be realized on the real line, this has been done, too.
-In that case, the corresponding anti-polynomial or anti-rational map is the complex conjugate of a critically fixed polynomial or rational map.
+Throughout this subsection, all classifications and statements of uniqueness are up to isomorphism for reduced topological Tischler graphs (or trees) and are up to Möbius conjugacy for critically fixed anti-rational maps (or up to affine conjugacy, in the case of anti-polynomials).
+Moreover, reduced topological Tischler graphs and trees are drawn to realize all possible symmetries.
+In particular, if possible, they are drawn $\R$-symmetrically, which means that the corresponding anti-rational or anti-polynomial map $f$ can be chosen to have real coefficients.
+If, furthermore, all critical points of $f$ can be realized on the real line, the critical vertices of the respective reduced topological Tischler graph or tree $T$ are arranged on the real line as well.
+In that case, the map $f$ is the complex conjugate of a critically fixed rational or polynomial map.
+(Recall that a vertex of $T$ is called \emph{critical} if it has degree $\geq 3$.
+Note that every vertex of a reduced topological Tischler graph is critical, and so is every non-leaf vertex of a reduced topological Tischler tree.)